 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.(Colossians 4:6, ESV)

 We are all called to watch the way we talk.
-We should ensure the very words we use and the tone we talk with is in keeping with the Holy Spirit.
+We should ensure that the very words we use and the tone that we talk with, is in keeping with the Holy Spirit.